 Holy Names Academy is strongly committed to offering its students access to AP courses and national testing in a wide range of subjects.
 All students enrolled in an AP class at Holy Names Academy are required to take the corresponding AP exam.

-Holy Names Academy offers an extensive selection of Advanced Placement courses in the areas of Art History, Biology, Calculus AB, Calculus BC, Computer Science A, English Literature, Environmental Science, French Language, Music Theory, Physics 2, Psychology, Spanish Language, Statistics, Studio Art, U.S. History, and World History.
+Holy Names Academy offers an extensive selection of Advanced Placement courses, currently including Biology, Calculus AB, Calculus BC, Computer Science A, English Literature, Environmental Science, French Language, Government, Physics 2, Psychology, Spanish Language, Statistics, Studio Art, U.S. History, and World History.

 As a college preparatory school, Holy Names Academy assists its students with the college search and admissions process.
 The two fulltime, dedicated counselors in the College Counseling Office offer the following services: